HubSpot Salesforce Integration Guide: Setup, Field Mapping, Cost & Best Practices

 Even when the integration is connected, some records may fail to sync because of validation rules, permissions, missing required fields, or conflicting automation logic.
 These errors often stay unnoticed until reporting starts to look unreliable.

-Workflow and automation overlap
+Workflow and Automation Conflicts

 When both platforms run automation at the same time, businesses may see repeated updates, lifecycle confusion, or unexpected record changes.
 This is especially common when there is no single source of truth for ownership and stage updates.